Salt Lake, Sapporo head race to 2030 Olympics, and maybe ’34

 “I’ve obviously got my fingers crossed for 2030, but whenever we’re asked to host them, we’ll be ready,” Bullock told the Deseret News in Utah.

-The Associated Press requested an interview with Bullock but was told he was only talking to local media.
-Bullock was the No. 2 to Mitt Romney when Salt Lake hosted the 2002 Games.
+The Associated Press requested an interview with Bullock but was told he was talking only to local media.
+Bullock was the No. 2 to Mitt Romney when Salt Lake City hosted the 2002 Games.

 An IOC “technical team” was in Salt Lake City last week inspecting venues, and is in Vancouver this week.
 Meanwhile, a similar visit to Spain is reported to have been delayed.